 Aluminum Siding Maintenance Tips

-While aluminum siding can last up to 40 years, it won’t stay great-looking without regular home siding maintenance.
-It may be helpful to think of caring for your siding in the same manner that you would care for your car, as they are both smooth metal surfaces that need to be covered with paint, cleaned, and polished regularly to maintain their sheen.
-To keep your aluminum siding looking great:
+While aluminum siding can last up to 40 years, it probably will not stay great-looking without regular siding maintenance.
+It may be helpful to think siding care in the same manner that you would care for your car.
+They are both smooth metal surfaces that need to be covered with paint, cleaned, and polished regularly to maintain their sheen.

-- Aluminum siding is prone to scratching, so be careful never to scrape it.
+Never scrape or sand.
+This type of siding is prone to scratching, so be careful never to scrape it.
 If you need to sand it, use 400-600 grit sandpaper.

-- For a quick color touchup and repair, use a color-matched spray paint.
+Repaint every 5 years.
+For a quick color touchup and repair, use a color-matched spray paint.

-- If the need arises to patch an aluminum surface, use a filler that is specifically made for metal, like Bondo for cars.
+Use metal-specific fillers.
+If the need arises to patch an aluminum surface, use a filler that is specifically made for metal, like Bondo for cars.